-In some situations, you home may be more humid than it is outside.
+In some situations, your home may be more humid than it is outside.
 If that’s the case, open the window and let the fresh air come in.
-Not only will it help with circulation, but the less humid air will help the humidity levels inside.
+Not only will it help with circulation, but the less humid air will help with the high levels of humidity inside.

 4. Use fans

-Turn on some fans to help move the air around.
+Turn on fans to help move the air around your home.
 If the air is humid, spreading it around will help spread it out.
-Plus, the fan will help relieve the sweating from the humid air.
+Plus, the fan will help relieve sweating from the humid air.
 This is also great for when you only need to monitor the air in a small area.

 5. Get rid of the plants

-Plants can help make the home look and smell more pleasant.
-They can also increase the amount of moisture in the air, though, too.
-When a plant breathes in carbon dioxide, it’s releasing water.
+Plants can help make your home look and smell more pleasant.
+However, they can also increase the amount of moisture in the air as well.
+When a plant breathes in carbon dioxide, it releases water.
 That’s why you need to keep watering it.
 While they may look nice, you might want to keep the plants outside if you have a problem with the humidity levels in your home.

-Particularly if you live in an area with a lot of humidity outside, you want to insulate your home well to prevent the humidity from getting inside.
-Insulation is what keeps the air from outside from getting in and the air from inside getting out.
-Certain building materials have higher insulation properties than other.
+Particularly if you live in an area with a lot of humidity outside, you should insulate your home well to prevent exterior moisture from getting inside.
+Insulation keeps outside air from getting in, and inside air from getting out.
+Certain building materials have higher insulation properties than others.
 It’s also important to insulate around windows and doors, where air can easily get in.

 7. Be careful when using the sink

-After you wash dishes or brush your teeth, there’s almost always water left on the counter.
-It’s important to wipe the water up to prevent it from getting into the air.
-Be sure to hang any towels appropriately to prevent any mold from growing.
+After you wash the dishes or brush your teeth, you can usually find water left on the counter.
+To prevent high levels of humidity in your home during the summer, it’s important to wipe it up to prevent it from getting into the air.
+Additionally, be sure to hang any towels appropriately to prevent any mold from growing.

 Bonus Tip: Average Summer Humidity Map in the USA

-You should avoid states with particularly high humidity.
+On the other hand, you should avoid states with particularly high humidity.
 Georgia, Louisiana, Mississippi, New Hampshire, and Maine are the states with the most humidity.
-Most humid states in summer are in the American Southeast and the American Northeast.
-These states are by the ocean, contributing to the wetness in the air.
+Most humid states during the summer are located in the American Southeast and Northeast.
+These states are stationed by the ocean, contributing to the wetness in their air.

-These numbers reflect humidity percentages the morning between 4 a.m. to 6 a.m. when humidity is at its highest.
-As the day goes on, the humidity levels drop.
-The states with highest humidity in the morning to continue to have the highest humidity in the afternoon.
+These numbers reflect morning humidity percentages between 4 a.m. to 6 a.m. when humidity is at its highest.
+As the day goes on, humidity levels drop.
+The states with the highest humidity in the morning continue to have the highest humidity in the afternoon.

-Humid weather is just the worst.
-When it finds its way into your home, you have to do something about it. what is a good indoor humidity level in summer?
-Well, you want to have humidity between 30% – 50%, and it should not get higher than 60%.
+High humidity is just the worst.
+When it finds its way into your home, you have to do something about it.
 If your home is humid, it can really affect your home and possibly your health.
-Luckily, there are plenty of small things you can do to help reduce the amount of water in the air and be comfortable.
+Luckily, there are plenty of small things you can do to help reduce the amount of water in the air and make yourself comfortable.